Quick summary

 The Assembly, its members and its powers

 The supreme body of the HOA is the assembly, which consists of all unit owners.
-Each of them shall have a number of votes corresponding to the size of his/her share of the common parts of the house and land.
+Each of them shall have a number of votes corresponding to the size of their share of the common parts of the house and land.
 Only if the owner of a particular unit is the HOA itself, its vote shall not be taken into account.
-It may happen that all the units are owned by a single person, then the powers of the assembly shall be exercised by that owner.
+Where all the units are owned by a single person, the powers of the assembly shall be exercised by that owner.

-The law provides for a minimum exclusive competence of the assembly, i.e. to decide on the following issues:
+The law provides for the minimum exclusive competence of the assembly, i.e. to decide on the following issues:

 (a) amendment of the statutes,

-b) election and removal of members of elected bodies and deciding on their remuneration,
+(b) the election and removal of members of elected bodies and the decision on their remuneration,

 (d) the approval of the type of services and the method of charging for the services to the units,